 With your services spread across different machines, you need to manually share the attachment folder on your web server, to ensure the scanning server can access it.
 The connection details of the shared folder must be submitted in Lansweeper as well.
 This article explains the entire process.

-Step 1: open share options of help desk files folder
+Step 1: open the share options of the help desk files folder

 On the machine hosting your Lansweeper web console, browse to

 Sharing tab in the resulting popup and hit the

 Step 2: share the help desk files folder

 Share this folder checkbox and give the share a name.
 Hit the

 Add... and select a user account to grant access to the share.
 This user account will be used by the scanning server to access the share.
 Give the account Full Control over the share and hit Apply and Ok until you've closed all popup windows.

 Step 3: give the share user access to the files folder itself